 As the name suggests, this is a strangle done from the rear.
 It is a must-know move for law enforcement officers around the world.
 There’s a good reason for this – it works.
-The rear naked choke is actually the highest percentage finish in MMA, as well as among the top moves in sports BJJ.
-IT is a blood choke, that puts pressure on the blood vessels on both sides of your neck, cutting out oxygen supply to the brain.
+The Rear Naked Choke is actually the highest percentage finish in MMA, as well as among the top moves in sports BJJ.
+IT is a blood choke, that puts pressure on the blood vessels on both sides of your neck, cutting out the oxygen supply to the brain.
 This results in the opponent going to sleep in a matter of seconds.
 This is great for self-defense purposes because you leave the opponent neutralized while unharmed.
 Good for avoiding legal trouble, isn’t it?

 Defending With BJJ In A Street Fight

 Now, let’s say that the fight started off wrong and you end up on the bottom.
 Not just the bottom, but with you in the bottom of the mount.
 The mount is a reflexive position for untrained people, given its efficacy.
 But, as a BJJ practitioner, you know how to escape and turn the tables.